tonioloewald/bindinator.js/docs/angular.md

 Then there are the deeper differences...

-## Angular's Change Detection is a Weird and Complicated
+## Angular's Change Detection is Weird and Complicated

 To implement change detection, Angular overrides core DOM methods such as addEventListener() and setTimeout(). `b8r` does no such thing.